pairinteraction/pairinteraction/docs/contribute/style_guide.rst

 - List/Tuples of objects with a fixed length should typically be annotated as ``collections.abc.Sequence[Type]``; for a variable length use ``collections.abc.Iterable[Type]`` instead (see also `collections.abc abstract base classes
   <https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes>`_).
-- Numpy arrays should be annotated as ``"pairinteraction.units.NDArray"`` (which is an alias for ``numpy.typing.NDArray[Any]``).
+- NumPy arrays should be annotated as ``"pairinteraction.units.NDArray"`` (which is an alias for ``numpy.typing.NDArray[Any]``).

 **Return types** ``def my_func(...) -> ReturnType:``